 - Type B virus – While similar to the Type A flu virus in some aspects, here’s what separates Type B from A: it only affects humans and seals.
 Because it is relatively limited in scope compared to the Type A virus, there have been very few Type B pandemics in history.

 - Type C virus – Type C is considered the “oddball” of the main flu viruses.
 In fact, its unorthodox architecture makes it the one strain of flu virus not covered by annual flu vaccines.
 Two other science-related facts make a C virus vaccine unnecessary.
 For one, it has minimal impact on human health.
 The other reason has to do with antigenic shift, which occurs when two or more virus stains (or strains of at least two viruses) combine to form a new type of sub-strain.
 Lucky for us, the Type C flu virus cannot produce antigenic shift.

-Urgent Care Extra’s Flu Awareness Campaign – Helping Battle the Flu, One Vaccine at a Time
+Banner Urgent Care’s Flu Awareness Campaign – Helping Battle the Flu, One Vaccine at a Time

-For more information about the flu, don’t forget to visit our Flu Shot Facts page, where you can also download a free Urgent Care Extra flu shot facts whitepaper.
+For more information about the flu, don’t forget to visit our Flu Shot Facts page, where you can also download a free Banner Urgent Care flu shot facts whitepaper.

-Thanks for reading the UCE blog.
+Thanks for reading the Banner Urgent Care blog.
 If you’d like to contact our main office, please call our medical professionals directly at (480) 988-9108.